 Wording Is Everything

 People even structure their voice searches differently depending upon their intentions.
-People looking to take action make purchases often ask more specific and targeted questions regarding price and where things are available than those who are just generally curious or doing research.
+People looking to take action make purchases often ask more specific and targeted questions.
+They are more likely to ask questions regarding price and where things are available than those who are just generally curious or doing research.

 How To Optimize Your Site For Audio Search